Texas Divorce Information and 22 Frequently Asked Questions

 - Abandonment by a spouse who remains away for at least a year

-- Under influence of alcohol or narcotics—The marriage may be annulled by a spouse who was under the influence of alcoholic beverages or narcotics at the time of the marriage and who did not voluntarily live with the other spouse after the effects of the alcohol or narcotics ended.
+- Under the influence of alcohol or narcotics — The marriage may be annulled by a spouse who was under the influence of alcoholic beverages or narcotics at the time of the marriage and who did not voluntarily live with the other spouse after the effects of the alcohol or narcotics ended.

-- Marriage within 72 hours after license is issued—A marriage may be annulled if the marriage ceremony took place during the 72-hour waiting period immediately following the issuance of the marriage license.
+- Marriage within 72 hours after license is issued — marriage may be annulled if the marriage ceremony took place during the 72-hour waiting period immediately following the issuance of the marriage license.

-Property Division: When couples get a divorce in Texas, the court divides all of the assets and debts that they accumulated during their marriage (community property).
+Property division — When couples get a divorce in Texas, the court divides all of the assets and debts that they accumulated during their marriage (community property).
 This does not include property that one spouse acquired prior to marriage with his or her own funds, inheritances, certain portions of personal injury awards, or businesses owned by the spouse before marriage (separate property).
-The court divides the community property in a just and right manner, meaning that court strives for a fair and equitable distribution of the property.
-Factors considered by the court in dividing the couple’s assets and debts include their earning capacity, fault in the break up of the marriage, relative education, etc.
+The court divides the community property in a just and right manner, meaning that the court strives for a fair and equitable distribution of the property.
+Factors considered by the court in dividing the couple’s assets and debts include their earning capacity, fault in the breakup of the marriage and relative education, among others.

 - May I withhold visitation because my spouse does not pay child support?